aaronlin79/Product-Review-Sentiment-Analysis/README.md

 ## Data Processing
 #### Text Representation
 <ins>Bag-of-Words (BoW):</ins><br>
 We opted for this method due to its straightforward implementation and its compatibility with our word dictionaries.
 Since we have removed stopwords and are prioritizing the presence of frequent terms, we can avoid elongated vectors and efficiently use the BoW model.
+We ended with a vector of length 3464.

 <ins>Term Frequency-Inverse Document Frequency (TF-IDF):</ins><br>
 Although the uniqueness aspect of this method is not as applicable to our data, we found it to be a fitting complement to our BoW model and the removal of stopwords only enhances its application.